greggwon/powerusbcmd/README.md

-PowerUSB Note :
+Linux powerusb Notes :

 	The source code has been compiled and tested on Ubuntu 20.04 with no issues.
 The usage of packages and installation of the packages hereby mentioned are with respect to Ubuntu.
 	For other than Ubuntu based systems use the equivalent platform specific packages and install procedure.

-PowerUSB usage procedure :
+LinuxPowerUSB class usage :

 	Before making use of powerusb application make sure the following packages are installed :
 		1. libudev